 THE CLASSIC PITCH

 This method creates a traditional tent shape using either two ski poles (or sticks) or by guy points from trees or boulders (using your rope or dedicated guying cord).
-The ideal pitch is low to the ground to reduce the chance of rain or snow blowing under the tent, with the sides either being closed to the ground or open (to increase ventilation).
+The ideal pitch is low to the ground to reduce the chance of rain or snow blowing under the tent, with the sides either being close to the ground or open (to increase ventilation).
 The ends can be left often, or semi blocked with rocks, snow or rucksacks.
-In a climbing situation it’s assumed you’ll use this in conjunction with a bivy bag.
+In a climbing situation, it’s assumed you’ll use this in conjunction with a bivvy bag.

 THE SNOW PITCH

-This method requires a snow pit to be dug (shallow or deep) big enough for you to comfortably lie down, but no larger then the size of your tarp.
-The tarp is then secured across the top of the pit to form a roof – keeping wind and light snow out and keeping heat in.
-If you have skis then these can be placed across the pit first in order to support the tarp for heavier snow fall (you can place snow on top to increase ventilation.
-Once in place it’s worth placing snow blocks all the way around the edges so as to stop wind blown snow getting into the shelter.
+This method requires a snow pit to be dug (shallow or deep) big enough for you to comfortably lie down, but no larger than the size of your tarp.
+The tarp is then secured across the top of the pit to form a roof – keeping wind and light snow out and keeping the heat in.
+If you have skis then these can be placed across the pit first in order to support the tarp for heavier snowfall (you can place snow on top to increase ventilation.
+Once in place, it’s worth placing snow blocks all the way around the edges so as to stop windblown snow from getting into the shelter.

 THE EIGER PITCH